Zane Maloney: 2025–26 season

 Maloney retained his seat at Lola Yamaha ABT alongside Lucas di Grassi for the 2025–26 season.

+Nissan Formula E Team (2026–)

+2026–27 season

+Maloney switched to Nissan for the 2026–27 season, partnering 2024–25 champion Oliver Rowland.

 Other racing

 On 1 August 2024, Maloney took part in his maiden IndyCar test with Rahal Letterman Lanigan Racing at the Indianapolis Motor Speedway.

 Personal life

 Maloney was born on 2 October 2003 in Bridgetown, Barbados to Natalie and Sean Maloney.
 His father, as well as his two uncles, were racing drivers in Barbados.
 His uncle, Mark Maloney, is a property developer and chairman of Bushy Park Circuit.
 Raised in Christ Church, Maloney started karting at the age of three and was an avid fan of formula racing and rallying during his youth.
 He idolised Lewis Hamilton and attended his first Formula One race win at the 2007 Canadian Grand Prix with his father.
-Outside of motorsports, Maloney has said that he enjoys watching the UFC and admires Conor McGregor as an athlete.
 After competing in karting, Maloney moved to Farnham, England.